loobiish/loobiish/README.md

 Machine Learning Engineer and Web Developer
 -------------------------------------------

-Hey there!
+<p>Hey there!
 I am a Machine Learning Engineer and do lots of awesome stuff, such as creating a simple weather prediction model, creating a fully functional AI bot, and many more!
-I have a keen interest in artificial intelligence, and I am curious to know where we will end up with it!
-I am also a web developer, and I sometimes make small websites to help small businesses grow.
-I know HTML and CSS, but I'm certainly new to JavaScript!
-I am open to working on related projects, so send me a message or something, and who knows?
-We can make something awesome 😏!
+I have a keen interest in artificial intelligence, and I am curious to know where we will end up with it!</p> <p>I am also a web developer, and I sometimes make small websites to help small businesses grow.
+I know HTML and CSS, but I'm certainly new to JavaScript!</p> <p>I am open to working on related projects, so send me a message or something, and who knows?
+We can make something awesome 😏!</p>

 * 🌍  I'm based in Ghaziabad, India
 * ✉️  You can contact me at [kumar.lavish.0109@gmail.com](mailto:kumar.lavish.0109@gmail.com)